DNA is the genetic material that carries information about how your body looks and functions.

 What is the process for providing my DNA information? +

-We only collect a saliva sample using an FDA approved test tube to gather your DNA information.
-You will receive a kit with a test tube for the sample collection.
-We provide clear and simple instructions to assist you in this process.
+We collect a saliva sample using an FDA approved test tube to gather your DNA information.
+After purchasing, you will receive a kit with everything you need for the sample collection.

 What happens to my sample at the lab? +